webqit/oohtml-ssr/README.md

 ### DOM Readiness

-It is often important to know at what point the document has been fully loaded and ready to be traversed.
+It is often necessary to know at what point the document has been fully loaded and ready to be traversed.
 Much of OOHTML waits until this happens.
-You'd normally want to test the [`document.readyState`](https://developer.mozilla.org/en-US/docs/Web/API/Document/readyState) property and/or listen for the `readystatechange` event on the `document` object.
+You'd normally want to test the [`document.readyState`](https://developer.mozilla.org/en-US/docs/Web/API/Document/readyState) property and/or listen for the [`readystatechange`](https://developer.mozilla.org/en-US/docs/Web/API/Document/readystatechange_event) event on the `document` object.
 OOHTML exposes a quick way:

 ```js
 window.WebQit.DOM.ready(() => {